pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 - `6`: Does not work directly on Microsoft Window's system.
 See also point 7.
 - `7`: We do not provide support for this setup.
 May work with the Windows subsystem for Linux.
 See also the [Microsoft Windows WSL section](#microsoft-windows-subsystem-for-linux) for more information.
 - `8`: We do not provide support for Apple Silicon currently.
 If you use an Apple Silicon based machine it's possible to run AppSignal (and the parent app) through Rosetta 2.
+- `9`: Our Linux ARM is in the testing phase.
+Read more about it in the [Linux ARM build override section](#linux-arm-build-override).

 ## Linux